tlvaldepena/vectorsurv.org/_docs/service-visit/service-visit-inspection.md

 ![Address input](/assets/images/docs/Inspection_link_form_service_visit_module.png)

-- The map will show all Collections within seven days of the Service Vsiit record.
+- The map will show all Collections within seven days of the Service Visit record.
 - Clicking on a "link" icon in the Available Collections table will associate the record with the current Service Visit.
 - Clicking on the "link-slash" icon in the Linked Collections table will unlink the Application record from the Service Visit.

-**Add Inpsection/Collection**
+**Add Inspection/Collection**

 Clicking the **Add Inspection** button will open up a panel for creating new associated Inspection records.
 These are are Arthro Collection records with a trap type of either "Household Inspection (counts)" or "Household Inspection (presence/absence)".